-A hard struggle was in progress through the night and the early morn-ing for second place.
-Rice, the Wilkesbarre boy, despite the fact that he had been in great pain, has, for the past 24 hours. rode on, Schinner pursuing him like a shadow.
+A hard struggle was in through the night and the early morn-ing for second place.
+Rice, the Wilkesbarre boy, despite the fact that he had been in great pain, has, for the past 24 hours, rode on, Schinner pursuing him like a shadow.
 Between 4 and 5 a. m., Schinner collided with Rice.
 Both fell from their wheels, but neither was seriously hurt.
 About an hour later the men slipped once more and it looked as if neither of them could continue.
 The trainers and the crowd rushed toward the rail where the two men lay.
-The trainers placed the riders on their wheels and attack them. rushed toward the rail where the two-men lay.
-The trainers placed the rid-ers on their wheels and started them on their way.
-A few minutes later, Rice slid off his wheel and rolled down the incline, crashing into Enterman's wheel.
+The trainers placed the riders on their wheels and started them on their way.
+A few minutes later, Rice slid of his wheel and rolled down the incline, crashing into Enterman's wheel.
 Enterman was thrown head-long.
-Rice's wheel was bent and broken, but another was quickly pro-cured and the Wilkesharre hov. with cured and the Wilkesbarre boy, with an idiotic stare in his drawn face, wobbled around the track once more.
+Rice's wheel was bent and broken, but another was quickly procured and the Wilkesbarre boy, with an idiotic stare in his drawn face, wobbled around the track once more.
 After Schinner and Rice had once more